waiwera/waiwera/doc/user/setup_source_networks.rst

 Reinjector outputs
 ------------------

-Reinjector outputs are divided into two categories: separated water and separated steam.
+Reinjector outputs are divided into two categories: separated water and separated steam (or steam condensate).
 For each category, a list of outputs is specified (see below).

 Within each category, the corresponding input fluid is distributed **progressively** amongst the list of outputs - that is, the first output is assigned a flow rate, then the second output, and so on until either all the input flow has been distributed, or all the outputs have been assigned.
 If all the input flow is distributed to the outputs, then any remaining outputs in the list will have zero flow (and the overflow for that category will be zero).
 Otherwise, there will be a non-zero overflow (see :ref:`reinjector_overflow`).

 Hence, the order of reinjector outputs is significant (for the same reason that the order of group inputs is significant when progressive scaling is used).

-The reinjector outputs are specified in the Waiwera JSON input using two values, **"water"** for separated water outputs and **"steam"** for separated steam outputs.
+The reinjector outputs are specified in the Waiwera JSON input using two values, **"water"** for separated water outputs and **"steam"** for separated steam (or steam condensate) outputs.
 These are both arrays of objects.
 Each object represents a single separated water or steam output and its values are listed below.

 .. note::
    **JSON object**: reinjector output